IvicaDuspara/DS4Test/README.md

 ---------------------------------------------------------
 <a name="Intro"></a>
-##Introduction
+## Introduction
 I decided that it would be fun to learn more about Linux device drivers.
 So I decided to write this program.
+Strictly speaking this program is not a driver.
+This is merely communication test.

-This program is a stepping stone for future work where I plan to write user-space driver which would allow:
+This program is intended a stepping stone for future work where I plan to write user-space driver which would allow:

 * Connection via USB or Bluetooth